CERT/CC

 --pager=PAGER_PROG

 When output is to a terminal, invoke the program PAGER_PROG to view the output one screen full at a time.
 This switch overrides the SILK_PAGER environment variable, which in turn overrides the PAGER variable.
-If the value of the pager is determined to be the empty string, no paging will be performed and all output will be printed to the terminal.
+If the --output-path switch is given or if the value of the pager is determined to be the empty string, no paging is performed and all output is written to the terminal.

 EXAMPLES

-Print the contents of a IPset.
+By default, rwsetcat prints the contents of an IPset.

 $ rwsetcat sample.set